sotbike/SILENUS/README.md

-R code for the configuration of map charts depicting each country percentage contribution at the level of studies
+R code for the configuration of a map chart depicting each country percentage contribution at the level of studies

 fisrtly place the data file on desktop